Biology, MS

 Degree Awarded: MS Biology

-The Master of Science program in biology is a flexible degree program based around a student's individual interests, enabling them to explore areas of biology that thrive outside of traditional boundaries.
+The Master of Science program in biology is a flexible degree program based around a student's individual interests, enabling them to explore areas of biology that exist outside of traditional boundaries.
 This degree complements other, more specialized life sciences programs, allowing both interdisciplinary and traditional approaches.

 This program currently admits students to a thesis-based pathway, an applied project pathway, or a coursework and capstone option.
 Students in the thesis pathway receive hands-on training and craft an individualized plan of study focused specifically on their own research interests.
 They work closely with an advisor from ASU's faculty of top-tier scientists and conduct research at the forefront of their field.
 Students develop foundational research skills in the course of designing and completing their own research project.